FDUK/fduk.github.io/README.md

 This website started out as a Masters project for Royal Holloway, University of London.
 It snowballed into a PhD with the Department of American and Canadian Studies at the University of Nottingham, which I completed in January 2018.
+Thanks go to Mike Gardner at Nottingham for helping me build this website.

 If you would like to learn more about the website, email me at: hannahrose.murray78@gmail.com